Gulf State Park: History

-In 2014, the state announced plans to spend $85 million dollars to further renovate the park.
+In 2014, the state announced plans to spend $85 million to further renovate the park.
 The plans included a $56 million lodge and meeting space to replace the lodge destroyed by Hurricane Ivan.
 The plans were criticized on grounds that money for the project would come from Deepwater Horizon recovery funds which, critics say, should be used for continued cleanup and improvement of the coastal areas.
 In October 2014, a lawsuit was filed by the Gulf Restoration Network to block use of the funds for the construction of the lodge.
 State officials said critics misunderstand the plans.
 The new facility, called The Lodge at Gulf State Park, opened in 2018.

 Awards

 In 2020, Gulf State Park was one of eleven Alabama state parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.
 The park has been inducted into the TripAdvisor Hall of Fame for winning its Certificate of Excellence five years in a row.